So, you’ve finally gotten Apple to accept your app into the App Store. Congratulations!

 3) Write a bullet list of your app’s biggest features

-This officially concludes the part of these App Store optimization tips that deal with written copy, but you still have to contend with the visual side of ASO!
+This officially concludes the part of these Apple and Android App Store optimization tips that deal with written copy, but you still have to contend with the visual side of ASO!

 People just can’t get enough of images.
 It’s true!
 We are visual creatures after all, as this series of studies determined.
-If conversions increase on websites because of high-quality and attractive images, you can bet the same principle’s at work in the App Store.
+If conversions increase on websites because of high-quality and attractive images, you can bet the same principle is at work in the App Store.

-If there’s a mantra you should employ when icon-designing, it’s this: UNIQUE.
+If there’s a mantra you should employ when icon-designing for the purpose of app store optimization, it’s this: UNIQUE.

 You want your icon to stand out in the App Store since there are 1.5 million apps there, all competing for attention, downloads and sales!
 The best way to achieve this is by designing your app icon to be unique so that it grabs users’ attention immediately — but how?